lusy/motivationFF/opensym2016/slides.md

 ---

-# Conclusions
+# Summing up

 * ideology is important motive for everyone in Freifunk
 * differences in the motivations to join in different "generations" (pre/post 2008)

+---

+# Further research

+* wide palette of motivations - further research would be insightful
-* evolve motivations over time? -- diverse project, many different aspects, keeping long time contributors possible
+* evolve motivations over time? - diverse project, many different aspects, keeping long time contributors possible
 * asking more people and more elaborate questions would be interesting
 * comparison between different projects would be even more interesting